 Where will we stop for food and water?

 Do we have all the necessary tools (and skills) to fix a disastrous mechanical 50 miles away from home?

 How will my tush feel after 5 hours in the saddle and if it doesn’t feel good is there anything I can do (short answer: yes.)?

-At some point in every cyclist’s life the opportunity to ride 100 miles will come up.
+At some point in every cyclist’s life, the opportunity to ride 100 miles will come up.
 It may be an organized ride, small group or it could be a solo effort that you’ve been dreaming of tackling for many years.
-However it presents itself, riding for that long for the very first time is not to be taking lightly.
-The easiest way to make it happen is to commit to a date, write it on your calendar and start training.
+However, it presents itself, riding for that long for the very first time is not to be taken lightly.
+The easiest way to make it happen is to commit to a date, write it on your calendar, and start training.
 Once the training is in the bank and the day has finally arrived, lean on these three (often overlooked) tips to make your first hundred-miler the best experience you can imagine.

 When you finish, bask in your accomplishment!
 Most riders who finish their first century always want to come back for more…why do you think there are hundreds of thousands of gran fondos around the world?
 This is only just the beginning, maybe even a double century is in the cards for you in the future and we’ll have even more tips for you for a ride of that length, so stay tuned.